vmware/vic-product/docs/user_doc/vic_vsphere_admin/backup_vch.md

 ## Conclusions <a id="conclusions"></a>

 The best approach to backing up VCH data is to make a clear distinction between persistent state and ephemeral state, and to build well-defined strategies for application deployment, configuration, and backup.

 ### Data that Does Not Require Back Up

 Configuration state of container VMs and of the VCH endpoint VM is not a good candidate for backup.
 This is because configuration state is highly dependent on a tight coupling between itself and the current state of the vSphere environment.
 As such, there is a strong possibility that a container VM or VCH endpoint VM that you bring back from a backup will not have a configuration state that is consistent with the environment to which you are restoring it.
 This is not the case with volumes or container images, which can exist independently of any vSphere environment and which can be copied or moved without problems.

+Images cached in the VCH Image Store are not good candidates for backup because they are copies of immutable state already stored and backed up in a container registry.

 It is important to remember that if the VCH endpoint VM becomes unavailable, this only impacts the ability to manage the lifecycle of the containers running in that VCH.
 If you have used container networks, the containers themselves continue to run unimpeded.
 If you cannot resolve the issues affecting the VCH endpoint VM or vSphere environment, you should be able to create a new VCH in a different vSphere environment, deploy new instances of the same container workloads, and switch to those new instances.
-This depends on having  the appropriate load-balancing and data migration in place, but those are elements should be built into your application and system architecture.
+This depends on having the appropriate load-balancing and data migration in place however, which is typically provided by a higher-level scheduler.

 ### Data that Requires Back Up

 In this release of vSphere Integrated Containers, the only VCH data that you should consider for backup is the following:

-- Immutable state that is built into container images.
 - Persistent state that is stored in container volumes.

 For information about how to backup and restore container volumes, see [Backing Up and Restoring Container Volumes](backup_volumes.md).